dilumdesilva/cs-student-starter-pack/README.md

 _Ex: if the internship category wasn't there in the list_

-1. Create a issue in the repository with the category name you want to add to the pack/collection as `Add: internship category`.
+1. Create an issue in the repository with the category name you want to add to the pack/collection as `Add: internship category`.
 2. Explain the advantage of adding this to the collection in the issue body/description.
 3. Let's add relevant labels 🏷 (Ex: new-category, need-review)
 4. Tag myself or any of the maintanier of the repo.